sergey-shandar/public/articles/content-dependent-hash-tree.md

   end
 ```

-The string concatenation function works well for small sequences, but to create a good function for big data blocks, we need to research the properties of the groups.
+The string concatenation function works well for small sequences, but to create a good function for large data blocks, we need to research the properties of the groups.

 ## Group Properties